AWegnerGitHub/awegnergithub.github.io-content/2023_06_12_stackexchange_strike_week_one.md

 I think we are long past the point of "how it used to be" at Stack Exchange.
 The question I am asking my self is whether or not I agree with the new direction the platform is going.

+_Updated after the email publication, above_

+Reading the email and FAQ that Stack Exchange sent to their employees, I am struck by how out of touch members of the company are.
+Not the people that don't interact with the community.
+The people that should know the pulse of the moderation teams, the community opinions, and users in general - like the Vice President of Community.
+While I'm not surprised that they are down playing the strike, I am surprised that they are flat out lying to their employees.

+Stack Exchange should be called out on that and their employees should know that it's happening.
+Stack Exchange, Stack Overflow, Inc., is lying to their employees.
+The email presented was written after the strike started and contains information about all of the
+FAQ items mentioned.

  [strikestart]: {filename}2023_06_05_stackexchange_mod_strike.md
  [1]: https://openletter.mousetail.nl/